EU-US Privacy Shield/Swiss-US Privacy Shield

 Acxiom provides customized computer services designed to help companies manage their customer information more effectively, increase profitability of their marketing and reduce the operational costs of processing customer transactions.
 In this capacity, Acxiom does not own or control any of the information it processes on behalf of Acxiom’s clients.
 All such information is owned and controlled by Acxiom’s clients.
 In this capacity Acxiom receives information transferred from the EU to the United States merely as a processor on behalf of our clients.

-When Acxiom acts as a processor on behalf of its clients, the policies outlined below apply to all data processing operations concerning personal data that has been transferred from the EU to the United States.
+When Acxiom acts as a processor on behalf of its clients, the policies outlined below apply to all data processing operations concerning personal data that has been transferred from the EU, Switzerland, or the UK to the United States.

 Before starting any processing on behalf of Acxiom’s clients, Acxiom will enter into a processing contract with the EU data controller that ensures the EU data controller will be in compliance with the Member State Data Protection law.